 Dean and Professor of Law at Widener University Commonwealth Law School

-andré douglas pond cummings is the Dean and Professor of Law at Widener University Commonwealth Law School, with expertise in legal education and scholarship.
+andré douglas pond cummings is the Dean and Professor of Law at Widener University Commonwealth Law School, with a focus on legal education and scholarship.

 Event Details